CanadianZombies/tumblrpost/README.md

-# twitterpost
+# tumblrpost
 ########################################################################################################################################
-A script that will take any new files of an approved file-type, and post them to twitter.
+A script that will take any new files of an approved file-type, and post them to tumblr.

 Requires you to understand the oauth process.
-You will need to visit dev.twitter.com and create an 'application' to link your twitter to this application (oauth requirement).
+You will need to visit tumblr.com and create an 'application' to link your tumblr to this application (oauth requirement).

-This script also requires that you have the 3rd party module tweepy.
-This can be installed via PIP.
+This script also requires that you have the 3rd party module PyTumblr, watchdog, and observer.
-      http://docs.tweepy.org/en/latest/   (link to tweepy's docs)
+Commands to run:

+      pip install pytumblr
+      pip install watchdog
+      pip install observer

+This script was originally designed to work with twitter however, the devs at twitter denied my application request so I could not get the appropriate oauth configuration to build the application.
+I have since then moved to using tumblr.
+This change works perfectly.
+If you still want to push your post over to twitter, I highly recommend using IFTTT (if this than that).

 ########################################################################################################################################
 How this works: